lukasrosario/zk-snark-ecdsa-benchmarks/README.md

 After running the benchmarks, you'll find the results in:

-- `snarkjs/benchmarks/`: Contains proving time, verification time, and gas cost reports for snarkjs
+- `snarkjs/data/`: Contains proving time, verification time, and gas cost reports for snarkjs (resumable execution)
 - `rapidsnark/benchmarks/`: Contains proving time, verification time, and gas cost reports for rapidsnark
-- `noir/target/`: Contains witness files, proofs, and verification keys for the Noir implementation
+- `noir/data/`: Contains compilation, witness, proof, verification, and gas usage artifacts for Noir (resumable execution)

-You can compare these results to determine which implementation performs better for your specific use case.
+### Circuit Compatibility

+All three implementations now use **matching public input structures** for fair comparison:

+**Public Inputs (visible to verifier):**
+- **Message hash**: The hash of the message that was signed
+- **Public key**: The signer's public key (x, y coordinates)
+- **Signature**: The ECDSA signature components (r, s)

+This allows proving that a given signature is valid for the specified message hash and public key, making the benchmark results directly comparable between snarkjs, rapidsnark, and Noir implementations.

 ## Project Structure